 Smart Technology to Extend Lives with Linear Accelerators

 The need for robust, first-rate radiation treatment systems capable of functioning in the challenging environments encountered in many developing countries is a well-recognized global need.
 ICEC is addressing this issue through the development and implementation of creative and innovative ideas.
-This multi-year program has benefited from the support of ICEC, CERN, STFC (UK), leading universities and committed individuals who are interested in providing radiotherapy to those without current access to radiation therapy technologies.
+This multi-year program has benefited from the support of ICEC, CERN, STFC (UK), Lancaster and Oxford Universities, and committed individuals who are interested in providing radiotherapy to those without current access to radiation therapy technologies.

 An Ongoing Chronology